intel/intel-extension-for-pytorch/docs/design_doc/isa_dyndisp.md

  | AVX512_BF16 | GCC 10.3+ |
  | AMX | GCC 11.2+ |

-\* Detailed compiler check, please check with `cmake/Modules/FindAVX.cmake`
+\* Check with `cmake/Modules/FindAVX.cmake` for detailed compiler checks.

 ## Dynamic Dispatch Design

----
-Dynamic dispatch major mechanism is to copy the kernel implementation source file to multiple folders for each ISA level.
-And then build each file using its ISA specific parameters.
-Each generated object file will contains its function body(**Kernel Implementation**).
+Dynamic dispatch copies the kernel implementation source files to multiple folders for each ISA level.
+It then builds each file using its ISA specific parameters.
+Each generated object file will contain its function body (**Kernel Implementation**).

-Kernel Implementation use anonymous namespace so that different cpu versions won't conflict.
+Kernel Implementation uses an anonymous namespace so that different CPU versions won't conflict.

-**Kernel Stub** is a "virtual function" with polymorphic kernel implementations w.r.t.
-ISA levels.
+**Kernel Stub** is a "virtual function" with polymorphic kernel implementations pertaining to ISA levels.

-At the runtime, **Dispatch Stub implementation** will check CPUIDs and OS status to determins which ISA level pointer to best matching function body.
+At the runtime, **Dispatch Stub implementation** will check CPUIDs and OS status to determins which ISA level pointer best matches the function body.

 ### Code Folder Struct
 >#### **Kernel implementation:** `intel_extension_for_pytorch/csrc/aten/cpu/kernels/xyzKrnl.cpp`
 >#### **Kernel Stub:** `intel_extension_for_pytorch/csrc/aten/cpu/xyz.cpp` and `intel_extension_for_pytorch/csrc/aten/cpu/xyz.h`
 >#### **Dispatch Stub implementation:** `intel_extension_for_pytorch/csrc/dyndisp/DispatchStub.cpp` and `intel_extension_for_pytorch/csrc/dyndisp/DispatchStub.h`